 - Aftercare: After you have completed your rehab process, there is an option for outpatient therapy.
 This option is usually close to home local, allows you to be slowly introduced back to your life and responsibilities.

 Be proud of yourself for recognizing that your loved one has a Ritalin addiction.
 You witnessed changes in behavior, frequent physical health issues, and unexplained money issues.
-When your loved one is ready, you will be well-equipped to guide and support him or her based on information you gathered while talking to one of our counselors.
+When your loved one is ready, you will be well-equipped to guide and support him or her based on the information you gathered while talking to one of our counselors.

 Coming to terms with your Ritalin addiction

-What are your loved one justification for abusing Ritalin?
+What is your loved one’s justification for abusing Ritalin?
 Is it because everyone is using it?
 Did they tell you they use it only to study?
 Maybe they steal it from a sibling who takes it for a learning disorder.
 How many times have you heard “It cannot be that bad,” “It is not that addicting,” “I can control it and I do not have to use it again if I do not want to.”
 When you hear these excuses, do not give up.
 Your first attempt to help your loved one might not work out the way you plan.
 If you are not sure how to proceed, call one of our counselors to discuss a different approach.